Sumit-ai/Aorta-Detection-using-Pix2Pix-GAN/README.md

 ```
 ## Software Demo

+Here is the software demonstration, this software will be upgraded with time.
+The web based

 <img align="center" src="ezgif.com-gif-maker (1).gif" width="800" />

 ## Results:
-We compared all 5 models:
+We compared all 5 models over 20 testing images here are the results:

 Figure 1: This figure shows the graph between  SSIM (Structure Similerity Index Measure) and image number (test image id).